 WHAT IS HARASSMENT?

 Landlords who can’t legally evict you may try and harass you to get you to move out.
-Harassment can include verbal and physical threats and assault, neglecting repairs, intentionally disturbing your peace and quiet, refusing to accept rent, threatening to disclose immigration or citizenship status, and serving an eviction notice based on false reasons.
+Harassment can include verbal and physical threats and assault, neglecting repairs, intentionally disturbing your peace and quiet, refusing to accept rent, giving you less than 24-hours notice to enter your home for non-emergencies, threatening to disclose your immigration or citizenship status, trying to coerce you to move out, and serving an eviction notice based on false reasons.

 If You Live in the City of Los Angeles

-Harassing a tenant for any reason is illegal in the City of Los Angeles under the Tenant Anti-Harassment Ordinance.
-Residents have a right to sue their landlords for harassment.
+Harassing a renter for any reason is illegal in the City of Los Angeles under the Tenant Anti-Harassment Ordinance.
+Renters have the right to sue landlords who harass them.

 If You Live in Unincorporated Los Angeles County

 Harassing a tenant for any reason is illegal in unincorporated Los Angeles County under the County of Los Angeles Retaliatory Eviction and Anti-Harassment Ordinance.
-Residents have a right to sue their landlords for harassment.
+Renters have the right to sue landlords who harass them.

 If you are being harassed and live in unincorporated Los Angeles County, you can file a complaint with the Department of Business and Consumer Affairs by clicking here.